kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

     !!!example
         ```
         alb.ingress.kubernetes.io/backend-protocol: HTTPS
         ```

+- <a name="backend-protocol-version">`alb.ingress.kubernetes.io/backend-protocol-version`</a> specifies the application protocol used to route traffic to pods.
+Only valid when HTTP or HTTPS is used as the backend protocol.

+    !!!example
+        ```
+        alb.ingress.kubernetes.io/backend-protocol-version: HTTP2
+        ```

 - <a name="subnets">`alb.ingress.kubernetes.io/subnets`</a> specifies the [Availability Zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) that ALB will route traffic to.
 See [Load Balancer subnets](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-subnets.html) for more details.